QuantEcon/python_lecture_sandpit/source/rst/multi_hyper.rst

     plt.show()

-The diagonal graphs plot the marginal distributions of :math:`k_i` for each :math:`i` using histograms, in which we observe significant differences between hypergeometric distribution and normal distribution.
+The diagonal graphs plot the marginal distributions of :math:`k_i` for each :math:`i` using histograms.

+Note the substantial differences between hypergeometric distribution and the approximating normal distribution.

 The off-diagonal graphs plot the empirical joint distribution of :math:`k_i` and :math:`k_j` for each pair :math:`(i, j)`.

  The darker the blue, the more data points are contained in the corresponding cell.
 (Note that :math:`k_i` is on the x-axis and :math:`k_j` is on the y-axis).

  The contour maps plot the bivariate Gaussian density function of :math:`\left(k_i, k_j\right)` with the population mean and covariance given by slices of :math:`\mu` and :math:`\Sigma` that we computed above.

-Let’s also test the normality for each :math:`k_i` using ``scipy.stats.normaltest`` which is based on D’Agostino and Pearson’s test that combines skew and kurtosis to produce an omnibus test of normality.
-The null hypothesis is that the sample follows normal distribution. ``normaltest`` returns an array of p-values associated with tests for each :math:`k_i` sample.
+Let’s also test the normality for each :math:`k_i` using ``scipy.stats.normaltest`` that implements D’Agostino and Pearson’s test that combines skew and kurtosis to form an omnibus test of normality.

+The null hypothesis is that the sample follows normal distribution.

+ ``normaltest`` returns an array of p-values associated with tests for each :math:`k_i` sample.

 .. code-block:: python3

     test_multihyper = normaltest(sample)
     test_multihyper.pvalue

-As we can see, all the p-values are almost :math:`0` and the null hypotheses can be rejected.
+As we can see, all the p-values are almost :math:`0` and the null hypothesis is soundly be rejected.

-By contrast, the sample from normal distribution does not reject the null hypotheses.
+By contrast, the sample from normal distribution does not reject the null hypothesis.

 .. code-block:: python3

     test_normal = normaltest(sample_normal)
     test_normal.pvalue

+The lesson to take away from this is that the normal approximation is imperfect.

+ZEJIN:  HI.
+I THINK WE CAN STOP HERE.
+WE COULD ADD SOME WORDS ABOUT HOW THE GAUSSIAN APPROXIMATION IS "WRONG" ABOUT SOME HIGHER MOMENTS FOR THE HYPERGEOMETRIC FORMULA -- WE COULD ADD THEM
+TO THE CLASS AND COMPARE THEM WITH THE MOMENTS FROM A NORMAL APPROXIMATION (WHICH FOR MARGINAL DISTRIBUTIONS FOR SINGLE :math:`X_i` ARE KNOWN).
+BUT MAYBE THIS IS TOO MUCH FOR THIS LITTLE LECTURE.
+WHAT DO YOU THINK?

+THANKS FOR THE GREAT WORK ON THIS.